rachid0133/pong-game-python/README.md

 Press 'w' on the keyboard to move the green racket up, and 's' to move it down.

-Press 'arrow Up' on the keyboard to move the yellow racket up, and 'arrow Down' to move it down.
+Press 'Up arrow' on the keyboard to move the yellow racket up, and 'Down arrow' to move it down.